Breast Reduction London UK

 Spread the cost of breast reduction surgery

 Centre for Surgery understands that paying for breast reduction surgery can be a significant investment, which is why we are pleased to offer finance options to help make the procedure more accessible and affordable.
-We have partnered with Chrysalis Finance, a specialist finance provider that focuses solely on financing medical procedures.
+We have partnered with Chrysalis Finance, a specialist finance provider focusing solely on financing medical procedures.

 Chrysalis Finance is an ethical provider that is fully regulated by the Financial Conduct Authority (FCA), ensuring transparency and fairness for patients.
 They offer a range of flexible payment options, with interest rates and repayment terms tailored to suit individual needs and circumstances.